firasmidani/amiga/docs/_posts/2020-03-25-hypothesistesting.md

 **Limitations of hypothesis Testing:**

 - Testing can only be performed to compare two conditions.
 In the above example, we compared the growth on the glucose well against growth on the control well.
 - If you are comparing data spread across multiple plates, there will be batch effects.
-To account for this, `AMiGA` will subtract the grwoth in control wells from each of your growth curves.
-To over-ride this, you can use the `--dont-subtract-control` argument.
+To account for this, `AMiGA` can subtract the grwoth in control wells from each of your growth curves.
+To do this, you can use the `--subtract-control` argument.

 <br/>